ungive/mediaremote-adapter/README.md

 ## Built-in fixes

 This library has some fixes built-in to accomodate for inconsistencies within the MediaRemote framework:

-- The `stream` command reuses artwork data
+- Artwork data sometimes unloads for a brief moment, e.g. when changing the current timeline position of a track.
+  To combat this, artwork data is reused when the track has not changed, the track had artwork data before and the artwork data has disappeared.
+  This fix is applied when using the `stream` command

+If you need a way to disable any or all of these fixes, please open an issue or create a pull request.

 ---